infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

 ## Pages and shared components

-Container components that are loaded directly via routing (by either `component` or `loadChildren`) should be placed in the `src/app/pages` directory.
-If there are multiple levels of routing, the main `src/app` directory structure can be mimicked under some specific page directory.
+Components that are loaded directly via routing (by either `component` or `loadChildren`) should be placed in the `src/app/pages` directory.
 If a component is used in multiple places, it should be extracted to the nearest common ancestor's components directory.
+If there are multiple levels of routing, the main `src/app` directory structure can be mirrored under some specific page directory.
+In other words, you can have components, services, pages, etc. directories inside some specific page directory.
+This helps separate the codebase on a feature/domain-basis.

-To illustrate this with an example, consider the following routing setup:
+As an example, please consider the following routing setup:

-- `/` - homepage, redirects to /posts
+- `/` - homepage, redirects to `/posts`
+- `/users` - list of users (renders a list of `user-avatar` components)
+- `/users/:id/view` - user details view (renders `user-avatar` and a list of `post-overview` components)
-- `/posts` - list of posts (renders a list of post-overview components)
+- `/posts` - list of posts (renders a list of `post-overview` and `user-avatar` components)
-- `/posts/new` - new post form (renders post-form)
+- `/posts/new` - new post form (renders `post-form`)
-- `/posts/:id/edit` - edit post form (renders post-form)
+- `/posts/:id/edit` - edit post form (renders `post-form`)
-- `/posts/:id/view` - post details view (renders post-overview component and post-content components)
+- `/posts/:id/view` - post details view (renders `post-overview`, `user-avatar` and `post-content` components)
-- `/users` - list of users (renders a list of user-avatar components)
-- `/users/:id/view` - user details view (renders user-avatar and a list of post-overview components)

 Directory structure for such an app should look like this:

 ```
 src/app/
-  components/
-    post-overview/
-  services/
-    auth/
-    user/
-    post/
-  pages/
-    users/
-      components/
-        user-avatar/
-      pages/
-        users-list/
-          components/
-            users-list/ ???
-          users-list.component.ts # renders some header and users-list component
-          users-list-routing.module.ts # eagerly-loads users-list.component
-          users-list.module.ts
-        user-details/
-      users-routing.module.ts # lazy-loads users-list.module and users-details.module
-      users.module.ts # imports users-routing.module
-    posts/
-      components/
-        post-content/
-        posts-list/
-        post-form/
-      services/
-        social-sharing/ # service that is used only inside posts module
-      pages/
-        posts-index
-        new-post
-      posts-routing.module.ts # lazy-loads
-      posts.module.ts # imports posts-routing.module
-  app-routing.module.ts # lazy-loads users.module and posts.module
-  app.module.ts # imports app-routing.module
+├── components/ # these components are used in both posts and users feature modules
+│   ├── post-overview/ # renders basic info about a post (without full content)
+│   └── user-avatar/ # renders username and profile image
+├── services/ # these services are used in both posts and users feature modules
+│   ├── auth/ # session management, not important for this example
+│   ├── user/
+│   │   ├── user.service.ts # has methods for data fetching
+│   │   ├── user.service.spec.ts
+│   │   ├── user.testing.service.ts
+│   │   ├── user.interface.ts
+│   │   └── user.model.ts
+│   └── post/ # basically the same as user.service
+├── pages/
+│   ├── users/
+│   │   ├── pages/
+│   │   │   ├── users-index/
+│   │   │   │   ├── components/
+│   │   │   │   │   └── users-list/ # renders a list of user-avatar components
+│   │   │   │   ├── users-index.component.ts # renders some header/footer and users-list component
+│   │   │   │   ├── users-index-routing.module.ts # eagerly-loads users-index.component on /
+│   │   │   │   └── users-index.module.ts # imports users-index-routing.module
+│   │   │   └── user-index/
+│   │   │       ├── components/
+│   │   │       │   └── user-details/ # renders user-avatar component, additional user info and a list of user's posts (post-overview)
+│   │   │       ├── user-index.component.ts # renders some header/footer and users-details component
+│   │   │       ├── user-index-routing.module.ts # eagerly-loads user-index.component on /
+│   │   │       └── user-index.module.ts # imports user-index-routing.module
+│   │   ├── users-routing.module.ts # lazy-loads users-list.module on /, user-details.module on /:id/view
+│   │   └── users.module.ts # imports users-routing.module
+│   └── posts/
+│       ├── components/ # these components are used only in posts feature/domain module
+│       │   ├── post-form/ # form used for both editing and creation
+│       │   └── post-content/ # renders post content
+│       ├── services/
+│       │   └── social-sharing/ # service that is used only inside posts module
+│       ├── pages/
+│       │   ├── posts-index/
+│       │   │   ├── components/
+│       │   │   │   └── posts-list/ # renders post-overview and user-avatar component for each post
+│       │   │   ├── posts-index.component.ts # renders some header/footer and posts-list component
+│       │   │   ├── posts-index-routing.module.ts # eagerly-loads posts-index.component on /
+│       │   │   └── posts-index.module.ts # imports posts-index-routing.module
+│       │   ├── post-index/
+│       │   │   ├── components/
+│       │   │   │   └── post-details/ # renders post-overview, user-avatar and post-content components
+│       │   │   ├── post-index.component.ts # renders some header/footer and posts-details component
+│       │   │   ├── post-index-routing.module.ts # eagerly-loads post-index.component on /
+│       │   │   └── post-index.module.ts # imports post-index-routing.module
+│       │   ├── new-post/
+│       │   │   ├── new-post.component.ts # renders some header/footer and post-form component
+│       │   │   ├── new-post-routing.module.ts # eagerly-loads new-post.component on /
+│       │   │   └── new-post.module.ts # imports new-post-routing.module
+│       │   └── edit-post/
+│       │       ├── edit-post.component.ts # renders some header/footer and post-form component
+│       │       ├── edit-post-routing.module.ts # eagerly-loads edit-post.component on /
+│       │       └── edit-post.module.ts # imports edit-post-routing.module
+│       ├── posts-routing.module.ts # lazy-loads posts-index.module on /, new-post.module on /new, edit-post.module on /:id/edit, post-index.module on /:id/view
+│       └── posts.module.ts # imports posts-routing.module
+├── app-routing.module.ts # lazy-loads users.module on /users, posts.module on /posts
+└── app.module.ts # imports app-routing.module
 ```

 ## Animations

 Store all your animations in `src/app/animations/` and import them for use in component decorators.
 If you want to have some animation properties customizable, such as a duration configurable, you can export the "animation factory" function which returns the actual `AnimationTriggerMetadata`.
+Animations are usually quite generic and there is usually not that many of them so it's ok to keep them in the global `animations` directory.

 ## Custom classes